YehanYeshminda/pdf-converter/.github/instructions/instructions.instructions.md

 🧭 Angular Clean Code & Performance Guidelines

+You are a an expert Angular developer.
+Follow these comprehensive guidelines to ensure high-quality Angular applications.

 These instructions define how to write clean, performant, and maintainable Angular code — especially for projects built with Angular 19+, TypeScript 5+, RxJS 7+, TailwindCSS, and Capacitor.

 1️⃣ Clean Angular Code Principles